howtonotwin/MCForgeDocumentation/docs/concepts/registries.md

                                                     // The domain is explicit, and is "neomagicae", overriding the class's "minecraft" default.
                                                     // Object to be injected: "neomagicae:coffeinum" from the ManaType registry.

-    public static Item ENDER_PEARL = null;          // Note that the actual name is "minecraft:ender_pearl", not "minecraft:ENDER_PEARL".
+    public static final Item ENDER_PEARL = null;    // Note that the actual name is "minecraft:ender_pearl", not "minecraft:ENDER_PEARL".
                                                     // Therefore, THIS WILL FAIL.
 The field has to be lowercased or annotated.
 }